 Conclusion

 Unfortunately, bone and joint issues are another diabetic complication.
-The pain may be overwhelming and you may need prescription painkillers and steroid injections.
-However, there are also natural remedies you can try, such as physical therapy, stretching, using support devices, and reducing alcohol intake.
-You can also try turmeric, with your doctor’s permission.
+The pain may be overwhelming, and you may need prescription painkillers and steroid injections.
+However, you can also try natural remedies, such as physical therapy, using support devices, and reducing alcohol and red meat intake.
+You can also look into RFA.
+And try turmeric and tart cherry juice with your doctor’s permission.

 Quotes